posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Use the [Positron Assistant guide](https://positron.posit.co/assistant.html) to set up Positron Assistant with an Anthropic API key

+> [!TIP]
+> For the best results with this activity, we recommend Anthropic's Claude Sonnet 4 model.

 #### Python demo pre-requisites

 1. Ensure you have a Python interpreter (3.9 through 3.13) installed on your machine